 Machias Seal Island is an island in the Gulf of Maine, about (9.9 mi) southeast from Cutler Maine.
 This area is a well-known place to go on Puffin tours.
 The season starts in May and runs through mid-August.
 There is also a great lighthouse to photograph that was constructed there in 1832.

 West Quoddy Head

-First Stop – One of our favorite locations Acadia National Park, Maine USA
+First Stop – Acadia National Park, Maine USA

 Fees & Reservations: All entrance fees are valid for seven days.
-Everyone visiting Acadia National Park needs to pay the entry fees other than visitors who are 15 years or younger, they can enter the park free of charge.
-READ MORE
+Everyone visiting Acadia National Park needs to pay the entry fees other than visitors who are 15 years or younger; they can enter the park free of charge.
+Fees for the Park

 Don’t be fooled by the Acadia N.P.
 General information page.
 It has a moose on a web page.
 Don’t plan on seeing any moose here.
 You have to go north for that.